-Successful collaboration on a project with a 3rd party creative agency means scheduling an early kick-off and touching base regularly.
+Successful collaboration on a project with a third-party creative agency means scheduling an early kick-off and touching base regularly.
 Making sure to align on the timing of specific creative deliverables will enable PMs and TAs to properly forecast development sprints around delivery milestones.
-Early alignment meetings will expose any possible issues with the delivery schedule and allow for the Project Manager(s) to adjust sprint cycles as needed.
+Early alignment meetings will expose any possible issues with the delivery schedule and allow for the project manager(s) to adjust sprint cycles as needed.

 PROBLEM 2: ALIGNMENT OF TOOLS AND PLATFORM STANDARDS ON DESIGN DELIVERABLES.

 Each agency has a unique delivery process and toolset that doesn’t always align with the SI’s process.
 A common example of this is a misalignment on the format and elements contained in the style guide.
 The style guide is the “source of truth” for design consistency in the comps and the mapping of global CSS styles, therefore, it’s the most important creative deliverable of all.
 As creative agencies look at style guides with a creative lens, and front-end developers see the style guide as a development tool, it is common to see discrepancies here.

 Other possible alignment issues are seen in the tools we use.
 For example, some front-end developers are familiar with working with creative comps in a collaboration tool called Zeplin.
 If the agency isn’t adept at formatting comps for Zeplin, unforeseen training and oversight hiccups could occur, leading to added hours and headaches.